Rebuilding the Call Center app to keep nurses on the call.

 - Integrated data transfer — copying lead information between the app and adjacent tools became a first-class action, directly addressing the "asking patients to repeat themselves" problem.

-- A card-based dashboard, tailored per role — agents and managers see different cards because their jobs are different, but the card system is the same component underneath.
+- A card-based dashboard, tailored per role — agents and managers see different cards because their jobs differ, but the card system itself is the same component underneath.
+The trade-off I made early — designing one composable system instead of two parallel apps — meant feature work that benefits both audiences ships once instead of twice.

 MVP launched in June and stayed in production.